kfitz/presentations-old/reclaim.md

 Note: There are so many things wrong with this that it's hard to know where to begin.
 When we are reduced to performing selfhood, when our conversations get turned into performances of connection, our online interactions far too often turn into knee-jerk reactions rather than considered responses.
 And on some level, this is what the platform wants.
 Whatever the algorithm behind social media platforms actually looks like when you dig into its code, it serves to produce the greatest rewards for the worst behavior, elevating posts that will produce reactions and thus feeding our worst impulses.
 As Siva Vaidhyanathan argues,

 > “Facebook is explicitly engineered to promote items that generate strong reactions….
-Facebook measures engagement by the number of clicks, ‘likes,‘’ shares, and comments.
+Facebook measures engagement by the number of clicks, ‘likes,’ shares, and comments.
 This design feature – or flaw, if you care about the quality of knowledge and debate – ensures that the most inflammatory material will travel the farthest and the fastest.”
 (Vaidyanathan, *Antisocial Media* 6)

 Note: **READ SLIDE.** The point is to keep you glued to the interface, to keep the dopamine hits coming.
 It is not only not engineered to create a sense of social connection or responsibility to the actually existing humans on the other side of those interactions -- it in fact functions to break any such sense of sociality, except insofar as it confirms our own performances.